The Mixos manual

 The material library

-Open the library for a deep catalog of ready-made PBR materials — brick, concrete, stone, marble, tile, wood, metal, fabric, leather and more.
+Open the Library — the dock below the Layer stack switches between Mesh and Library, and the add-layer menu's Material entry lands there too — for a deep catalog of ready-made PBR materials: brick, concrete, stone, marble, tile, wood, metal, fabric, leather and more.
 Hover to preview, click to apply.
 Applied materials join your layer stack, where you can re-tint, rescale, reorder and blend them.

 Rusted Iron